brimdata/zed/docs/zq/README.md

 provides a convenient means to convert files from one format to another.

-To determine whether the first argument is query or a file, `zq` checks the local file system for the existence of a file by that name.
+To determine whether the first argument is query or a file, `zq` checks the local file system for the existence of a file by that name or whether the name is an URL.
-If no such file exists, it attempts to parse the text as a Zed program.
+If no such file or URL exists, it attempts to parse the text as a Zed program.
 If both checks fail, then an error is reported and `zq` exits.

 This heuristic is convenient but can result in a rare surprise when a simple